I can’t be entirely certain, of course, but it’s very possible that I committed a Star Trek first, by having Mr. Spock utter the word “booger.”

 Okay, so here’s the deal: Last June, while I was in the midst of writing Elusive Salvation, Neil Shurley, one of the many people I’ve befriended thanks to the wonder that is social media, issued a challenge.
 Well, that’s a polite way of saying he called me out, in front of Twitter and everybody.
 To wit:

 Well, what the hell was I supposed to do with that?
 I couldn’t very well walk away from something like this, right?
 Not in front of all those Twitterers.
 I had to answer this call, somehow.
-The trick was to find a way for Spock to be able to use the word in a context that was appropriate for his character and–honestly–Star Trek as a whole.
+The trick was to find a way for Spock to be able to use the word in a context appropriate for his character and–honestly–Star Trek as a whole.
 I wasn’t writing a parody, after all; this was an officially sanctioned novel, with blessings and whatnot from CBS and Pocket Books.
 They weren’t going to let me get away with doing something silly just for the sake of being silly.

 On the other hand, the story I was writing did call for Captain Kirk and Mr. Spock to journey to 20th century Earth, so perhaps there was some wiggle room in the Silly Department.
 I just needed to find the perfect way to pull all of this together.